moliver28/research-handbook/content/job-families/finance/corporate-controller/accounting-operations.md

 title: "Accounting Operations"
 description: "The Accounting Operations function is responsible for the strategy and leadership of our Accounting shared services teams"
 ---
-# Accounting Operations

-The Accounting Operations function is responsible for the strategy and leadership of our Accounting shared services teams

 ## Levels